Last updated: 2 July 2026

 Croydon is south London's largest borough by population and has an unusually diverse housing stock.
 The town centre's high-rise developments contrast sharply with the leafy 1930s suburbs of Purley, Sanderstead, and Selsdon.
 It's the suburban semi-detached belt that presents the biggest energy efficiency opportunity — tens of thousands of properties with original unfilled cavity walls, single-glazed bay windows, and uninsulated lofts.

-An estimated 40,000 Croydon properties could benefit from GBIS funding — one of the largest potential targets for the scheme in London.
+An estimated 40,000 Croydon properties could benefit from free or subsidised insulation through ECO4 and LA Flex — among the largest potential targets in London.

 How ECO4 Is Delivered in Croydon